 -

 Consider the Time of Day: Skating in the evening can be a magical experience, as the sculptures and buildings are illuminated, creating a stunning visual display.
-However, it can also be colder in the evening, so be sure to dress accordingly.
+Still, it can also be colder in the evening, so be sure to dress accordingly.
 Skating during the day offers a different perspective, with the sunlight highlighting the details of the sculptures.

 -